Eden Hazard: 2018–19: Final season in England

-Hazard scored on his first start of the 2018–19 season, converting a penalty in a 2–1 win against Newcastle United on 26 August.
-On 15 September, Hazard scored a hat-trick in a 4–1 win over Cardiff City.
-He came off the bench to give Chelsea a 2–1 come-from-behind win over Liverpool in the third round of the EFL Cup at Anfield on 26 September.
-It was his sixth goal in seven appearances to start the season.
-In the next fixture, against Liverpool in the Premier League, he made it seven goals in eight games, opening the scoring in a 1–1 draw at Stamford Bridge.
-His 5 league goals in September 2018, including goals against Bournemouth, Cardiff and Liverpool, led to him winning the PL Player of the Month.
+Hazard scored on his first start of the 2018–19 season, converting a penalty in a 2–1 win against Newcastle United on 26 August 2018.
+He came off the bench to give Chelsea a 2–1 win over Liverpool in the third round of the EFL Cup at Anfield on 26 September, which was his sixth goal in seven appearances to start the season.
+In the next fixture, against Liverpool in the Premier League, he made it seven goals in eight games, opening the scoring in a 1–1 draw at home.
+His five league goals in September 2018, including goals against Bournemouth, Cardiff and Liverpool, led to him winning the Premier League Player of the Month.
 On 16 December, Hazard scored and assisted a goal for Pedro as Chelsea won 2–1 away to Brighton & Hove Albion in the league, before coming off the bench to send Chelsea through to the EFL Cup semi-final at the expense of Bournemouth three days later.
-He scored both goals in a 2–1 Boxing Day win against Watford at Vicarage Road, the first of which was his 100th Blues and 150th career club goal.
+He scored both goals in a 2–1 away win against Watford on 26 December, the first of which was his 100th Chelsea and 150th club career goal.

 On 8 April 2019, Hazard scored a solo goal against West Ham United which would be voted as Premier League Goal of the Month for April.
-On 9 May 2019, Hazard scored the decisive penalty in a 4–3 shootout win over Eintracht Frankfurt at Stamford Bridge to send Chelsea to the Europa League Final.
-His tally of 15 assists for the 2018–19 Premier League season saw him win the Premier League's Playmaker of the Season award.
-Hazard joined Thierry Henry, Matt Le Tissier and Eric Cantona to become the 4th player in premier league history to record at least 15 goals and 15 assists in a premier league season, and he also became player with most assists and goals for the season – 31.
-On 29 May, Chelsea won the Europa League following a 4–1 win over Arsenal in the final, in which Hazard scored twice, also assisting Pedro's goal.
-After the match, Hazard suggested that it probably was the last time he would play for the club.

-He was included in the ESM Team of the year for his performances in the 2018/19 season, as well as the FIFPro Team of the Year for 2018 and 2019.He also won the PFA fans player of the year award as well as every individual Chelsea award, the only player in the club's history to do so.
+On 9 May 2019, Hazard scored the decisive penalty in a 4–3 shootout win over Eintracht Frankfurt at home to send Chelsea to the Europa League final.
+His tally of 15 assists for the 2018–19 Premier League season saw him win the competition's Playmaker of the Season award.
+On 29 May, Chelsea won the 2018–19 Europa League with a 4–1 win over Arsenal in the final, in which Hazard scored twice, also assisting Pedro's goal.
+After the match, Hazard expressed his desire to leave Chelsea after seven years at the club, stating that he "want[ed] a new challenge".
+He was included in the ESM Team of the Season for his performances in the 2018–19 season, as well as the FIFA FIFPRO Men's World 11 for 2018 and 2019.
+He also won the PFA Fans' Player of the Year award as well as every individual Chelsea award, the only player in the club's history to do so.